 University of the Arts (Universität der Künste - UdK)

-The UDK Berlin has more than 3,600 students in the fields of music, visual arts and theater as well as architecture, design, visual communication and social and economic communication.
+The UDK Berlin has about 4,000 students in the fields of music, visual arts and theater as well as architecture, design, visual communication and social and economic communication.

 Charité Medical University

 The Charité is a joint institution formed by the FU Berlin and the HU Berlin.
 It is one of the largest university hospitals in Europe, where some of the world's best doctors and scientists treat patients, conduct research and teach new doctors at the highest professional level.
-About 7,000 students are matriculated at the Charité Medical University currently.
+More than 8,000 students are matriculated at the Charité Medical University currently.
 The Charité is recognized globally for excellence in teaching.